musandur/ML-Projects/README.md

 # Instance and Semantic Segmentation

 With the same synthetic dataset, I go forward to work on image segmentation tasks.
 Thus, I separately implemented the two existing segmaentations: Instance Segmentation and Semantic Segmentation.
-However, both segmentation tasks were implemented using the U-net(**encode/decoder**) convolutional neural network.
+However, both segmentation tasks were implemented using the U-net (**encode/decoder**) convolutional neural network and the **TensoFlow** framework.

 * Instance Segmentation
+The implementation and results can be found [here](https://github.com/musandur/ML-Projects/blob/main/Image_Segmentation_version1.ipynb) or copy and past the link (https://github.com/musandur/ML-Projects/blob/main/Image_Segmentation_version1.ipynb)

 * Semantic Segmention
+The implementation and results can be found [here](https://github.com/musandur/ML-Projects/blob/main/Instance_segmentation.ipynb) or copy and paste the link (https://github.com/musandur/ML-Projects/blob/main/Instance_segmentation.ipynb).

+# IMage classification and adversarial robustness